 For a long time I thought it would so great if there was somewhere local where people, like me, could get to meet each other with a view to building long terms connections, sharing advice and knowledge, perhaps passing on work and collaborating on projects together and generally being supportive.

-But, on my own that was not easy to figure out how to do.
-And then, through various circumstances, I got to meet Barry Causton, Local Economies – Archway, from Islington Council, who thought the idea was great and coincided brilliantly with some new creative initiatives the council was about to be working on….
+But, on my own that was not easy to figure out how find everyone.
+And then, through various circumstances, I got to meet Barry Causton, Local Economies – Archway, from Islington Council, who thought the idea was great and coincided brilliantly with some new creative initiatives the council was starting work on….

 I was subsequently introduced to Florence Kettle, whose mission it is to work with creatives of all kinds in Archway, to retain and grow the area’s identity as a creative hotspot.
 Archway has been designated a Creative Enterprise Zone by the Mayor of London, meaning that Florence and others at Islington Council are working on various initiatives to support creativity in the borough and promoting all the wonderful work that goes on in the area.

-This network will be a great way to connect everyone with opportunities for business support, training, showcase events, space and more as well as a fun and social way to meet other likeminded people in our neighbourhood.
+This network is a great way to connect everyone with opportunities for business support, training, showcase events, space and more as well as a fun and social way to meet other likeminded people in our neighbourhood.

 Who is this Archway Creative Network for?

-Example of typical guests – professional freelance photographer (like me), small graphic design company, local printers who serve the creative market (like Absolute Print!), someone who works for a media company in Archway, an interior designer who works for a firm in London, but lives in Archway, an actor, a model, a dress designer, someone who runs festivals etc etc….
+Example of typical guests – professional freelance photographer (like me), small graphic design company, local printers who serve the creative market (like Absolute Print), someone who works for a media company in Archway, an interior designer who works for a firm in London, but lives in Archway, an actor, a model, musician, dress designer, someone who runs festivals etc….

 And, finally, by building this network and community locally, we hope to engage people to utilise local services and forge lasting relationships that will stand to help each other in the future.